JohnEBoyBaby/i.Q/README.md

 https://www.youtube.com/watch?v=3KL9mRus19o&t=115s

 ... rolling with the fatness ... you don't even know what the half is ...
 NO DIGGITY ...
 NO DAP ..!

+I "SEE" YOU ..! https://www.youtube.com/watch?v=t0FMWfQ3HEE ...
+I "SEE" NO CHANGES ..!

 ...
 WHAT'S GOING ON ..? https://www.youtube.com/watch?v=Y9KC7uhMY9s ...
 BROTHER Brother brother ... there's far too many of 'you' dying ... 'you' know we have got to find a WAY to bring some LOVING ... beCAUSE tell'em WHO I AM IS Khabib Gracie bo's Jon Bones tell 'em WHO I AM IS IRON MICHAEL ..!
 SAY MY NAME ..!
 WHAT'S MY NAME ..?
 TRUTH. https://www.youtube.com/watch?v=hzFpiW5vHrc ...
 I GOT YOU IN A STRANGLEHOLD BABY ...
 NQW ..!
 EVERYBODY GIVE A BIG WARM QentuQi wel.com to TYLER CHLDERS AND THE "FOOD STAMPS" ..! https://www.youtube.com/watch?v=AWN2gT5gwX8 ... for the distance if necessary ... then I WILL WHOOP 'him' ..!